Updated on January 12th, 2022

 Certain professional and educational organizations also offer merit-based scholarships to qualified students.
-These are provided to help promote the organization’s field and to encourage students to pursue degree based on the group’s area of expertise.
+These are provided to help promote the organization’s field and to encourage students to pursue a degree based on the group’s area of expertise.

 Generally, member organizations want to have the highest caliber professionals associated with their group, and providing a merit scholarship is one way to attract talented students to the field and, ultimately, to the organization.

-A variety of business may offer merit scholarships for students majoring in a related field.
+A variety of businesses may offer merit scholarships for students majoring in a related field.
 This can be used as a recruitment method, as they will likely entice scholarship recipients to join their company upon graduation, or as a means of improving their public image.

 With these awards, it is important to review any fine print to determine whether joining the business after graduation is a requirement.
 If it is a highly desirable employer, such a caveat may not be an issue.
 But, it is important to know if your child is bound by an agreement, especially if they have their eye on other employers or may consider changing their major in the future.

 The National Merit Scholarship Corporation offers a variety of opportunities for high school students from across the country.
 It is largely based on your child’s PSAT/NMSQT test results, so completing the exam is essential.
 This test is typically given during your student’s junior year in high school, so this is a merit scholarship requirement that can be completed well before they intend to go to college.

 Competition for the awards is fierce, as the organization receives around 1.6 million applications every year.
 But, it is considered a very prestigious award, so it is generally worth applying to (especially since many students take a similar exam anyway).

 However, it is vital that your child take the right exam.
 Only the PSAT/NMSQT version qualifies for the merit scholarship program, so completing the PSAT 10 or PSAT 8/9 won’t work.